Acupuncture Services at the Bloomington Clinic

 Modern research has shown that acupuncture’s pain-relieving and mood-stabilizing effects are caused by the release of natural substances called endorphins.
 By stimulating the body to heal itself, acupuncture reduces the need for drugs and offers a conservative alternative to orthopedic surgery and other riskier therapies.

 The beneficial effects of acupuncture may be strengthened by the use of Chinese herbal formulas.
 These formulas have been developed over thousands of years and can be customized to the unique needs of each individual patient.

 At NWHSU Bloomington Clinic, we offer the patient two options to receiving acupuncture and Chinese medicine care.

 - Private Providers: The patient is able to see a fully licensed provider that works solo with patients providing them the patient-centered care they need.
 Our private providers are in-network with major insurances.

-- Student Clinic: This is a cash service offered at a $40 per visit charge.
+- Student Clinic: This is a cash service offered at a $40 per visit charge (or at a discount with a student acupuncture package).
 Patients will receive acupuncture and Chinese medicine care from interns in the last trimesters of their education in NWHSU’s Acupuncture and Chinese Medicine program who are supervised by a licensed acupuncturist.

 Conditions that acupuncture and/or Chinese herbal medicine can treat: